Sukhmanjot/Project2/README.md

 4. Start the second while loop2 until the length of min list becomes 27.
 Same procedure is done as above while loop1 Then add final value to min_list.

-5.Print both the max_list and min_list.
+5. Print both the max_list and min_list.

-6.Then print final_list ie concatenated list of max_list and min_list.
+6. Then print final_list ie concatenated list of max_list and min_list.